Diabetic nephropathy care at Mayo Clinic

 Note: Items within this content were created prior to the coronavirus disease 2019 (COVID-19) pandemic and do not demonstrate proper pandemic protocols.
 Please follow all recommended Centers for Disease Control and Prevention guidelines for masking and social distancing.

 Your Mayo Clinic care team

-Your multispecialty team may include experts in nephrology, hypertension, endocrinology, nutrition and other areas.
-These specialists work together to develop a therapy plan tailored to your needs.
+Your multispecialty team may include experts in nephrology and hypertension, endocrinology, nutrition, and other areas.
+These specialists work together to develop a therapy plan tailored to your individual needs.

-Mayo researchers in the Division of Nephrology and Hypertension work on clinical trials and other research with colleagues throughout the country and internationally.
+Mayo researchers in nephrology and hypertension work on clinical trials and other research with colleagues throughout the country and world.
 Together, they're developing new treatments and a deeper understanding of what causes diabetic nephropathy.
-Mayo Clinic doctors also serve on the Mayo Nephrology Collaborative Group, a national network for clinical research on kidney disease.
+Mayo Clinic doctors also serve on the Mayo Nephrology Collaborative Group, a national network for clinical research on nephropathy.

 At Mayo Clinic, you may have access to ongoing clinical trials and new treatments.

 Because kidney disease can go undetected until it's too late, it's essential to have an effective and consistent diagnosis.
 Mayo Clinic uses several diagnostic tests to identify diabetic nephropathy and other kidney problems.
 It offers a very precise measurement of the glomerular filtration rate — a useful test of overall kidney function.

 Mayo Clinic offers advanced treatment options for end-stage kidney disease, including dialysis or kidney transplant.
 It offers state-of-the-art dialysis treatment, including the option for in-home dialysis.
 And the Mayo Clinic Kidney Transplant Program offers pre-transplant consultation, living-donor evaluation, transplant surgery and post-transplant care.